NasirSami/tiny-rl-go/README.md

 Goal: learn single-agent and multi-agent systems by building everything yourself—no third-party libs, no GPU.

 ## Features (v1)
-- **Solo GridWorld** (2-D, walls + goal), tabular Q-learning.
+- **Solo GridWorld** (2-D, multi-goal), tabular Monte Carlo, Q-learning, and SARSA.
 - **Cooperative grid** with two independent Q-learners, switches that open a door, then each agent reaches its own goal.
-- CLI modes, moving-average rewards, and greedy rollout with ASCII rendering.
+- CLI modes, moving-average rewards, greedy rollout with ASCII rendering, and a WASM playground.

 ## Tutor-First Workflow (for Codex CLI)
 - Start in **Tutor Mode**: explanations, plan, and quiz—**no code**.